 To meet other people to review your Scripture Memory verses each week is an extraordinary gift.
 How do you make it winsome and productive?

-Here are some pointers we have learned from decades of memorizing Scripture:
+Here are some pointers we’ve learned from decades of memorizing Scripture:

 RECITE THE WEEK’S VERSE